 The $375 million school is a significant part of the Buffalo Niagara Medical Campus, linking with Buffalo General, the Gates Vascular Institute, Roswell Park Cancer Institute, the new John R. Oishei Children's Hospital.

-The medical school begins its first students in the spring semester of 2018.
+The medical school opened its door to its first students in the spring semester of 2018.
 A key facet of the Buffalo Niagara Medical Campus, UB joined with prestigious research and clinical partners to create the region’s first comprehensive academic medical center.
 The new building allows UB to expand its medical school class size from 144 to 180 students.